Rembrant777/Learn-CUDA/Chapter07/note.md

 `__shfl_sync()`, `__ballot_sync()`

 * Common Scenario:
-Warp-level primitives are used for more efficient and fine-grained synchronization than block-wide synchronzation.
+Warp-level primitives are used for more efficient and fine-grained synchronization than block-wide synchronization.
-For example, in algorithms like reduction, prefix sum, and certain machine learning algorithms, these instrinsics are used to communicate and synchronzie between threads within a warp.
+For example, in algorithms like reduction, prefix sum, and certain machine learning algorithms, these intrinsics are used to communicate and synchronize between threads within a warp.
 ```cuda
 __global__ void warpReduction(float *input, float *output) {
     int tid = threadIdx.x;